 How much time have my students spent on Albert?

 Here is an example of a Class Dashboard with students organized by mastery level columns and sorted by student name:

-- Raw accuracy (descending): This sorts the student cards by the raw accuracy on questions attempted within the defined scope, in descending order.
+Raw accuracy (descending): This sorts the student cards by the raw accuracy on assignment and independent practice questions attempted within the defined scope, in descending order.

-Finally, click on any student's card will take you into the Student Profile view, which provides more detailed reports about student usage and performance.
+Finally, clicking on any student's card will take you into the Student Profile view, which provides more detailed reports about student usage and performance.